mabonmn/mabonmn.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>University of Cininnati</a>.
-5507 Valley Country Lane, Sugarland, Texas 77479 .
-513-850-6582.
-"Empowering the future through innovation and knowledge."
+subtitle: <a href='#'>University of Cininnati</a>. " Empowering the Future with Intelligent Deliverance."

 profile:
   align: right